Between mangrove-lined bays and the Gulf of Mexico, Marco Island is a city on the namesake barrier island.

 1. South Marco Island Beach

-Blessed with picturesque stretches of glistening white beaches and endless gulf vistas, Marco Island is a beachgoers paradise; South Marco Island Beach on South Collier Boulevard is one of the area’s most convenient public beaches.
+Blessed with spectacular stretches of white sand and endless gulf vistas, Marco Island is a beachgoer’s paradise.

 2. Marco Island Historical Museum